iknowjason/CMLab/files/puppet/puppet-lab-guide.md

    ```
    This tells the puppet agent the local certificate that will be used as well as the puppet server to communicate with.

 3. Now we are ready to generate a new certificate request with the correct hostname and send this to the puppet server.
-Let's first remove any existing Puppet SSL certificates:
+Let's first remove any existing Puppet SSL certificates.
+On **lin2**, run the following commands:
    ```bash
    sudo rm -rf /etc/puppetlabs/puppet/ssl
    ```